Welcome to Service Dog Laws Wyoming

 - It must be a dog, and it can be any breed or type of dog as long as the dog has been individually trained to do work or tasks for someone living with a qualified disability

-- Common disabilities include physical disabilities, sensory, psychiatric, intellectual, or another kind of mental disability
+- Common disabilities include physical disabilities, sensory, psychiatric, intellectual, or other kind of mental disabilities

 Service Dog Laws Wyoming – What About a Service Dog For Anxiety?